Skip to main content

 What happens to your PGA contest entry when your golfer withdraws — how alternate picks work, player use limits, and what to do if your contest doesn't have alternates.

 Golfer withdrawals (WDs) and late scratches are a regular part of PGA Tour events.
-Here's exactly what happens to your entry when your pick doesn't tee it up — and how alternate picks protect you.
+Here's what happens to your entry when your pick doesn't tee it up — and how alternate picks protect you.

 What Counts as a Withdrawal?